deadlydog/deadlydog.github.io/_posts/2025-09-24-My-favourite-Windows-shortcuts.md

 ## Taskbar shortcuts

 The taskbar is the bar typically at the bottom of the screen that contains the Start button, pinned applications, open windows, and the system tray.
-There are a few shortcuts you can use with the task bar:
+There are a few shortcuts you can use when clicking on an application in the task bar:

 - <kbd>Shift</kbd> + <kbd>Left-click</kbd>: Opens another instance of the application.
 - <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Left-click</kbd>: Opens another instance of the application as an administrator.